-Wet, Wild and Wonderful – A trek in the monsoon.
+Wet, Wild and Wonderful – Trekking the Valley of Flowers in the monsoon.

 As a hiker or a trekker, I usually plan my walks to coincide with fine weather.
 Except for the Valley of Flowers.